The Source of our Hope

-We are looking at the Songs of the Early Church known as the Psalms of Ascent.
-These were the songs that were sung by Jews traveling to Jerusalem for the festivals.
-You might remember that when Jesus was a boy his family made this trip where He would have sang these psalms, and I believe that later in His life He sang them with His disciples.
-Every psalm was designed to help these travelers get ready to meet God.
+Two weeks ago we began looking at the Psalms of Ascent, or the songs that were sung by Jews traveling to Jerusalem for the festivals.
+I love the idea that we might be singing the same songs Jesus sang with His family as they traveled to Jerusalem for Passover, or with His Disciples as they traveled for the Feast of Tabernacles.
+These 15 Psalms were designed to help these travelers get ready to meet God.
 So today we will continue to sing about it and then talk about it.

 I believe there are two words that are useful in describing the life of a Child of God: Disciple and Pilgrim.
-When we call ourselves a disciple we are saying that we are people who spend our lives trying to become like our master, Jesus Christ.
-In the simplest terms a disciple is a learner, but not in a classroom, a disciple learns on the job site.
-A disciple doesn’t gather information about God but skills in faith.
+When we call ourselves a disciple of Christ we are making the claim that we are willing to spend our lives trying to become like Jesus.
+A disciple is basically a learner, but not in a classroom, disciples learn on the job site.
+We aren’t interested in gathering information about God but skills in faith.

 As I read through these Songs of Ascent I am reminded of how appropriate it is to sing them in this time between: between the time we leave the world's environment and arrive in God’s presence; between the time we leave home on Sunday morning and arrive in the company of God's people; between the time we leave the works of the law and are immersed in His grace.
 They are songs of transition, brief hymns that provide courage, support and direction.